New to Vaping?

 The difference between quitting smoking and making the switch to vaping is that you don’t need to make a decision: the finality that smokers usually feel is avoided; there doesn’t need to be the final cigarette; there doesn’t have to be the ceremonial cigarette packet stomping; there is absolutely no pressure, and more than that, no fear.

 Totally Wicked has 10 years’ experience in the vaping industry and we have dedicated that time to building up a base of the very best products to help smokers to switch to e-cigs.
 All Totally Wicked outlets have a selection of recommended starter kits that are easy to use, designed for new vapers and come with everything you need to start vaping straight away.

 Before choosing your e-cig there are a few things that every new vaper needs to know;

 2. You will probably cough at first.
 This is normal.
-The sensation of vaping is different to smoking.
-Most smokers will cough the first time they try vaping, this is usually down to inhaling like a smoker not a vaper (which we will cover in more detail later).
+The sensation of vaping is different from smoking.
+Most smokers will cough the first time they try vaping, this is usually down to inhaling like a smoker, not a vaper (which we will cover in more detail later).
 Vapour also feels ‘thicker’ than smoke as you inhale, and this can cause a cough from the change in sensation.
-This is temporary, and will pass within a few days of starting vaping.
+This is temporary and will pass within a few days of starting vaping.

 4. There might be false starts.
 You are attempting to change a habit that you may have had for years.
 Some people will pick up an e-cig and never touch a cigarette again, others will slowly cut down over time.
 The idea is, if you have one cig in the morning or ten through the day, don’t beat yourself up over it.
 If you are craving a cigarette it might be that something needs adjusting; your e-liquid strength for example.